 Tema International School (TIS) is an inclusive school that accepts students capable of accessing our curriculum, opportunities, and experiences.
-Students with a learning diversity need will be provided with the requisite support.
-The TIS approach includes setting suitable learning targets, responding to student's diverse needs, and overcoming barriers to learning for individuals and groups of students.
-Alternative assessment procedures are encouraged to respond to the diverse needs of all learners
+Students with learning diversity needs will be provided with the requisite support.
+The TIS approach includes setting suitable learning targets, responding to students' diverse needs, and overcoming barriers to learning for individuals and groups of experiences.
+Alternative assessment procedures are encouraged to respond to the diverse needs of all learners.